Medical Marijuana Cards California logo

 • Methods of Consumption: There are various ways to consume medical marijuana, including smoking, vaporizing, edibles, tinctures, and topical applications.
 For glaucoma patients, inhalation methods (smoking or vaporizing) offer the quickest relief, as they allow cannabinoids to enter the bloodstream rapidly.
 However, the effects are also short-lived.
 Edibles provide longer-lasting relief but take longer to start working.
 It’s essential to note that the efficacy of topical cannabis products (like eye drops) in reducing IOP is still under investigation and not yet proven.

 While medical marijuana offers potential benefits for glaucoma patients, it’s essential to approach its use with caution and under the guidance of healthcare professionals.
-Regular monitoring and open communication with care providers will ensure the safest and most effective use of cannabis in glaucoma management.

 Legal Landscape of Medical Marijuana for Glaucoma Patients